wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * *Version 2.4* - "Image" posts for Facebook and Twitter, bit.ly support, Plurk Support
 * *Version 2.3* - Google+ image posts, delayed postings (Pro Only), new networks - Stumbleupon, vBulletin, Diigo

-=Supported Networks=
+= Supported Networks =

-**Blogger/Blogspot** - Autopost to your Blog.
+* **Blogger/Blogspot** - Autopost to your Blog.
 HTML is supported.

-**Delicious** - Auto-submit bookmark to your account.
+* **Delicious** - Auto-submit bookmark to your account.

-**Diigo** - Auto-submit bookmark to your account.
+* **Diigo** - Auto-submit bookmark to your account.

-**Facebook** - Autopost to your profile, business page, community page, or Facebook group page.
+* **Facebook** - Autopost to your profile, business page, community page, or Facebook group page.
 Ability to attach your blogpost to Facebook post.
 Ability to make "Image" posts.

-**Google+** (*with third party API library*) - Autopost to your profile or business page.
+* **Google+** (*with third party API library*) - Autopost to your profile or business page.
 Ability to attach your blogpost to Google+ post.
 Ability to make "Image" posts.

-**LinkedIn** - Autopost to your account.
+* **LinkedIn** - Autopost to your account.
 Ability to attach your blogpost to LinkedIn post.
 Autopost to LinkedIn Company pages and/or Groups (*with third party API library*)

-**LiveJournal** - Auto-submit your blogpost to LiveJournal.
+* **LiveJournal** - Auto-submit your blogpost to LiveJournal.

-**Pinterest** (*with third party API library*) - Pin your blogpost's featured image to your Pinterest board.
+* **Pinterest** (*with third party API library*) - Pin your blogpost's featured image to your Pinterest board.

-**Stumbleupon** - Auto-submit bookmark to your account.
+* **Stumbleupon** - Auto-submit bookmark to your account.

-**Tumblr** - Autopost to your account.
+* **Tumblr** - Autopost to your account.
 Ability to attach your blogpost to Tumblr post.
 HTML is supported.

-**Twitter** - Autopost to your account.
+* **Twitter** - Autopost to your account.
 Ability to attach Image to tweets.

-**Plurk**  - Autopost to your account.
+* **Plurk**  - Autopost to your account.
 Ability to attach Image to messages.

-**vBulletin** - Auto-submit your blogpost to vBulletin forums.
+* **vBulletin** - Auto-submit your blogpost to vBulletin forums.
 Could create new threads or new posts.

-**Wordpress** - Auto-submit your blogpost to another blog based on Wordpress.
+* **Wordpress** - Auto-submit your blogpost to another blog based on Wordpress.
 This options includes Wordpress.com, Blog.com, etc..

 ... more networks are coming soon ...